nand-gate-msn/stick-shift-simulator/README.md

 13) The application can produce engine audio whose frequency changes are based on the car’s RPM.

 14) The application can model engine damage for different scenarios.

+Images showcasing the GUI will be added to this README file in the future.

 ## ⬇️ Installation ⬇️